jfmonteil/Pentaho-Google-Sheet-Plugin/README.md

 * Share with email :
 That is why the Share with user email field let’s you specify the email of a user who will get full rights on the freshly created file.

+* Domain Wise permission :
+If configured for your company Google Drive, it allows to share the file with a whole domain e.g. * hitachivantara.com * (Read only for the moment)

 All steps inbound fields are written in the output file

 ## Metadata injection.